raphael-proust/OGL-SRD5/pages/16.magic/default.md

 _Wondrous item, uncommon_

 This stoppered flask sloshes when shaken, as if it contains water.
-The decanter weighs 2 pounds.
+The decanter weighs 1kg.

 You can use an action to remove the stopper and speak one of three command words, whereupon an amount of fresh water or salt water (your choice) pours out of the flask.
 The water stops pouring out at the start of your next turn.
 Choose from the following options:

 * “Stream” produces 1 gallon of water.
 * “Fountain” produces 5 gallons of water.
 * “Geyser” produces 30 gallons of water that gushes forth in a geyser 9m long and 1 foot wide.
 As a bonus action while holding the decanter, you can aim the geyser at a creature you can see within 9m of you.
 The target must succeed on a DC 13 Strength saving throw or take 1d4 bludgeoning damage and fall prone.
-Instead of a creature, you can target an object that isn’t being worn or carried and that weighs no more than 200 pounds.
+Instead of a creature, you can target an object that isn’t being worn or carried and that weighs no more than 100kg.
 The object is either knocked over or pushed up to 4.5m away from you.

 #### Deck of Illusions